Knowns and unknowns about the hack at Colonial Pipeline

-Ransom-seeking hackers have broken into Colonial Pipeline, prompting the company to shut one of America's major arteries for fuel delivery. read more
+WASHINGTON (Reuters) - Ransom-seeking hackers have broken into Colonial Pipeline, prompting the company to shut one of America’s major arteries for fuel delivery.

 Here is a look at what we know, and what we don’t, about one of the most disruptive digital shakedown efforts to hit a U.S. company.